just-jay/CMSC389R-Intro-To-Ethical-Hacking/Extra-Credit.md

 NDR -> ULE
 SAT -> CTF
 ```
-which reads as 'flag is Maryland rules at CTF'.
+which reads across as 'Flag is Maryland rules at CTF'.

 Then all I had to do was figure out how the flag was formatted.
 I soon got `echo -n "UMDCTF-{marylandrulesatctf}" | sha256sum` to output the same sha256sum as the one on the challenge page.
 Puzzle complete!